fjudith/nozzle/argo/README.md

 ## Pre-requesits

+Argo requires you to install **cluster wide (i.e not namespaced)** installation of [Argo Workflow](https://argoproj.github.io/argo/quick-start/) and [Argo Events](https://argoproj.github.io/argo-events/installation/).
-Argo requires you to install the [Argo client](https://github.com/argoproj/argo/releases) in order to deploy the workflow You will also need to get a copy of this repository to run the commands:
+Local installation of the [Argo client](https://github.com/argoproj/argo/releases) is also required in order to deploy the workflow
+You will also need to get a copy of this repository to run the commands:

 ```bash